brycewray/hugo-site/content/posts/2020/04/murdered-darlings.md

 That's why, in the late summer of 2018, I returned to heavier reading about a subject which had caught my eye earlier in the year as an "Oh-that-sounds-geekily-interesting" item: building websites with [static site generators](https://staticgen.com) (SSGs).
 I then spent a couple of weekends getting everything set up and, in mid-September, *brycewray.com* went live for the first time.
 At its birth, the site had just three pages: the home page, the "About" page, and a very short [initial post](/posts/2018/09/hardy-press-wp-ssg-with-twist).

 So the site was online.
-Now I just had to finish the frickin' book.
+Now I just had to finish the frickin’ book.

 ## Sticking point